leapwallet/cosmos-node-setup/docs/url-setup.md

     read -P 'Enter y if you\'re setting up a monitor, and n otherwise: ' IS_MONITOR if test $IS_MONITOR = 'n'
-        read -P 'Enter the IP address of the first monitor: ' MONITOR1 read -P 'Enter the IP address of the second monitor: ' MONITOR2 set WHITELIST "@denied not remote_ip $MONITOR1 $MONITOR2\n        abort @denied" end
+        read -P 'Enter the IP address of the monitor: ' MONITOR set WHITELIST "@denied not remote_ip $MONITOR1\n        abort @denied" end
     ```
 2. Configure Caddy: